leonisawesome/triple_time_series/README.md

 techniques for one that I randomly selected.

 It is possible I could have gotten a better AIC score.
-I just ran out of computation time but ideally I would have liked to grid search from 0-24 for PDQ (you can see I stopped it midway through
+I just ran out of computation time but ideally I would have liked to grid search from 0-24 for PDQ (you can see I stopped it midway through.)

 The comments precede the code and the relevant Markdown immediately follows it.
 Even though I could tell the data was stationary I Intentionally did a lot of tests for stationary / vs not stationary